Vinegar and Honey

 “Then there’s hope.”

 “Yes, but not much.
-At this point it will only take a spark to start a War that will bring one race to its knees.”
+At this point in time it will only take a spark.”

 No one noticed the smiled that twitched at the corner the ‘dead’ Elf’s lips.